 If a client (D) tries to set up his own AP (R) with weak security settings, the network becomes exposed to threats.
-The RF monitor (M) scans the area to detect all APs, which can help the network administrator discover these rogue APs and remove them or use the NXC to quarantine them.
+The RF monitor (M) scans the area to detect all APs, which can help the network administrator discover these rogue APs and remove them or use the AC (Zyxel's AP controller) to quarantine them.